Psychological aftershocks linger after massive Mexico quake

 Nearly a week after the quake many children still had no school to go to, as only 103 schools in Mexico City, or roughly 1 percent of its schools, were set to resume classes after they were certified as structurally safe.

-In hard-hit Morelos state, which was close to the quake’s epicenter, 34-year-old Veronica Dircio said her children were in desperate need of emotional support after they lost their house.
+In hard-hit Morelos state, which was close to the quake’s epicentre, 34-year-old Veronica Dircio said her children were in desperate need of emotional support after they lost their house.

 “We need psychological help for the kids.
 My son since that day pees himself, he stutters and has a broken arm,” said Dircio.